 People living in deprived neighbourhoods

-- 2. People living in the most deprived 10% of neighbourhoods, by ethnicity
+- 2. Navigate toOverall most deprived 10% of neighbourhoods, by ethnicity section

-- 3. People living in the most income-deprived 10% of neighbourhoods, by ethnicity
+- 3. Navigate toMost income-deprived 10% of neighbourhoods, by ethnicity section

-- 4. People living in the most employment-deprived 10% of neighbourhoods, by ethnicity
+- 4. Navigate toMost employment-deprived 10% of neighbourhoods, by ethnicity section

-- 5. People living in the most deprived 10% of neighbourhoods, by type of deprivation and ethnicity
+- 5. Navigate toMost deprived 10% of neighbourhoods, by type of deprivation and ethnicity section

 1. Main facts and figures

-- in 2012/13, people from ethnic minority groups (except the Indian group) were more likely than White British people to live in the most deprived 10% of neighbourhoods in England
+- in 2019, people from all ethnic minority groups except the Indian, Chinese, White Irish and White Other groups were more likely than White British people to live in the most overall deprived 10% of neighbourhoods in England

-- Pakistani and Bangladeshi people were over 3 times more likely than White British people to live in the most deprived 10% of neighbourhoods in England
+- people from the Pakistani ethnic group were over 3 times as likely as White British people to live in the most overall deprived 10% of neighbourhoods

-- Pakistani and Bangladeshi people were over 3 times more likely than White British people to live in the most income-deprived neighbourhoods
+- people from the Pakistani and Bangladeshi ethnic groups were over 3 times as likely as White British people to live in the most income-deprived 10% of neighbourhoods

-- Pakistani people were more than twice as likely as White British people to live in the most employment-deprived areas
+- people from the Pakistani ethnic group were more than twice as likely as White British people to live in the most employment-deprived 10% of neighbourhoods

-- Indian people were least likely to be living in both the most deprived 10% of neighbourhoods in England and the most employment-deprived neighbourhoods
+- people from the Indian ethnic group were the least likely out of all ethnic groups to be living in the most deprived 10% of neighbourhoods and the most employment-deprived 10% of neighbourhoods